Red Schoendienst dies at 95, was oldest living Hall of Famer

 ST. LOUIS (AP) - Red Schoendienst, the Hall of Fame second baseman who managed the St. Louis Cardinals to two pennants and a World Series championship in the 1960s, died Wednesday.
 He was 95.

-The Cardinals announced Schoendienst's death before the top of the third inning during their game against the Miami Marlins.
+The Cardinals announced Schoendienst's death before the third inning of their game against the Miami Marlins.
 A photo was shown on the video board with "1923-2018" written along the bottom.
 Fans gave him a standing ovation and players stood and applauded.

-"Red Schoendienst has passed away today surrounded by his family," Schoendienst's family said in a statement.
-"He had a life full of happiness for 95 years.
-He inspired all that knew him to always do their best.
-Red was a great ball player, but his legacy is that of a great gentleman who had respect for all.
-He loved his family, friends, teammates, the community and his country.
-He will be greatly missed."
+"Red Schoendienst was one of the most beloved figures in the rich history of the St. Louis Cardinals, the franchise he served for 67 years," Major League Baseball Commissioner Rob Manfred said in a statement.
+"He was a wonderful ambassador for our game."

-Alfred Fred Schoendienst wore the Cardinals uniform for 45 seasons as a player, coach and manager and remained involved as a special assistant to general manager Walt Jocketty.
+Alfred Fred Schoendienst wore the Cardinals uniform for 45 seasons as a player, coach and manager, and remained involved with the team in later years as a special assistant to general manager Walt Jocketty.
 Into his 80s, Schoendienst hit fungos to fielders in pregame practice.

 "Red was one of the greatest Cardinals of all time, and a beloved member of the Cardinals organization for over six decades," team owner William O. DeWitt Jr. said in a statement.
 "His influence on this organization cannot be overstated.
 Red was a great player, a great manager, and a wonderful mentor to countless players, coaches, and members of the front office.
 He was also a fan favorite who connected with millions of Cardinals fans across multiple generations.
 He will be sorely missed."

+In the same statement, Schoendienst's family said he died surrounded by loved ones.

+"He had a life full of happiness for 95 years.
+He inspired all that knew him to always do their best.
+Red was a great ball player, but his legacy is that of a great gentleman who had respect for all.
+He loved his family, friends, teammates, the community and his country.
+He will be greatly missed," his family said.

 A 10-time All-Star with the Cardinals, Giants and Braves, Schoendienst was elected to the Hall of Fame in 1989 by the Veterans Committee.
-His best season was in 1953 when he batted .342, second in the NL, with 15 home runs and 79 RBIs, and he led the league with 200 hits in 1957.
-Defensively, he tied or led the league in fielding seven times.
+His best season was 1953 when he batted .342, second in the NL, with 15 home runs and 79 RBIs.
+He led the league with 200 hits in 1957.
+And on defense, he tied or topped the league in fielding seven times.

-He's second in Cardinals history with 1,041 managerial victories.
-His No. 2 jersey was retired in 1996 and a bronze statue portraying Schoendienst in the air at second base, kicking up dust while pivoting to complete a double play sits outside Busch Stadium.
+Schoendienst ranks second in Cardinals history with 1,041 wins as a manager.
+His No. 2 jersey was retired in 1996 and a bronze statue portraying Schoendienst in the air at second base, kicking up dust while pivoting to complete a double play, sits outside Busch Stadium.

 "They made me better looking," the red-haired Schoendienst joked when the statue was unveiled in 1999.